What to Do in Rome with Kids: Fun Activities for Families

 What to Do in Rome with Kids: Ancient Sites

 Exploring ancient sites can turn a normal family trip into an experience you will remember for years.
 Start your trip at the Colosseum.
-Here, kids will get to think about the big gladiator battles from Ancient Rome.
-Be sure to visit the gladiator school nearby, as it has fun and interactive things for everyone to do.
+Here, kids will get to think about the gladiator battles of Ancient Rome.
+Be sure to visit the gladiator school nearby, as it has fun and interactive activities for everyone to do.
 Walk over to the Roman Forum next.
 It will let you see and feel the history and look at the detailed buildings of this great place.
-Head to Palatine Hill for a great place to take family photos.
+Head to Palatine Hill for a great place to take family photos

 Visiting the Colosseum and Gladiator School